 There are a number of organizations that can help you identify and contact copyright holders.
 The Copyright Clearance Center handles a large quantity of academic permissions requests, and may be a good place to start your search.
 The University of Texas Copyright Crash Course provides excellent information on a variety of Collective Rights Organizations that can help locate rights clearance organizations for many different types of creative works, including print, foreign works, images, movies, music, and plays.
-If you are trying to determine whether an older work is still under copyright, a couple of places to look are the Stanford Copyright Renewal Database and the WorldCat Copyright Evidence Registry.
+If you are trying to determine whether an older work is still under copyright, use the Stanford Copyright Renewal Database.

 Ask for permission